 Some people say the only way to stop online harassment is to stop going online.
 Well, we aren't going anywhere.
-Reclaim Your Domain is Refinery29's campaign to make the internet (and the world outside of it) a safer space for everyone — especially women.
+Reclaim Your Domain is Refinery29's campaign to make the internet (and the world of outside it) a safer space for everyone — especially women.

 Last night, the couple, who enjoy entertaining friends at their home on Long Island, joined Samsung and Dacor in NYC to unveil the new Modernist Collection of kitchen appliances.
-While there, Refinery29 sat down with them for an open conversation about their texting habits, favorite emoji, and the changes they hope to see in social media as their kids grow up.
+While there, Refinery29 sat down with them for an open conversation about their texting habits, favourite emoji, and the changes they hope to see in social media as their kids grow up.
 The biggest takeaway?
 Social media education needs to be the new sex education.

 Below, their unfiltered thoughts on our online lives in the year 2017.